By Rob Merlino

 More Updates

-The company gets yet another update segment in episode 1413.
-The company did its deal with Lori ten years ago.
-In the update segment, Aaron reveals that the company has 273 employees, 160 different products and is sold in over 257,000 retail locations.
-To date, it’s done $670 million in retail sales and is one of the top 5 highest grossing companies in Shark Tank history.
-Before Shark Tank, Scrub Daddies were made in Germany.
-Now they’re made in the USA at factories in Tennessee and New Jersey.
-The factories are powered completely by solar power and the company has so much excess power, they power homes in the surrounding neighborhood.
-Aaron also signed a deal with Unilever which will give Scrub Daddy global distribution.
+The company gets yet another update segment in Season 14, Episode 13.
+The company did a deal with Lori ten years ago.
+In the update segment, Aaron reveals that the company has 273 employees, 160 different products, and is sold in over 257,000 retail locations.
+By that time, it’s done $670 million in retail sales and was one of the top 5 highest-grossing companies in Shark Tank history.

 Lori compliments Aaron’s inventiveness and his environmental consciousness.
-The Shark Tank experience has allowed Aaron to travel the world spreading the “Scrub Daddy smile.”
+The Shark Tank experience has allowed Aaron to travel the world, spreading the “Scrub Daddy smile.”

-In October, 2023, Scrub Daddy was the third highest selling Shark Tank product with $926 million in lifetime sales.
-The company hired JPMorgan Chase in March, 2024 to explore the potential sale of the business.
+In October 2023, Scrub Daddy was the third highest-selling Shark Tank product, with $926 million in lifetime sales.
+The company hired JPMorgan Chase in March 2024 to explore the potential sale of the business.

 Where Can You Buy It?